hlotvonen/glyph-drawing-club-blog/src/posts/2024-06-17-font-with-built-in-syntax-highlighting.md

 ## Source

-The source .glyphs file is [hosted in this GitHub repository](https://github.com/hlotvonen/FontWithASyntaxHighlighter).
-You need [Glyphs 3](https://glyphsapp.com/) to modify it.
-Or possibly with [some scripting](https://forum.glyphsapp.com/t/script-outside-glyphapp/22454).
+The original source .glyphs file is [hosted in this GitHub repository](https://github.com/hlotvonen/FontWithASyntaxHighlighter).
+UFO files were kindly added by [niutech](https://typo.social/@niutech@fosstodon.org).
+Or, you can modify the font with [some scripting](https://forum.glyphsapp.com/t/script-outside-glyphapp/22454) & build with [fontmake](https://github.com/googlefonts/fontmake).

 ## More examples